supremetakoyaki/Scramble/README.md

 # Upcoming features
 **For NEO:**
+- Support for the PC release of NEO. (this is priority at the moment)
 - Randomizer
 - Edit shop VIP level and last restaurant order.
-- Support for the PC release of NEO.

 # Issues, reporting bugs and requests
 If you found a bug or another issue, you can open an issue here on GitHub.
 For more questions or requests about anything else, you can leave a reply on the [GBATemp thread](https://gbatemp.net/threads/scramble-neo-the-world-ends-with-you-save-editor.591780/).
 I'm actively working on this so I'll try to resolve it ASAP.